Atharvam14/Movies-GPT/README.md

 "If the API isn't working, please try using a VPN as some requests may be restricted based on location."

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with the [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts